Every year Grace Cathedral chooses a theme to help provide focus and create new ways to grow as a community.

 Music heals the soul.

-Experience the celebrated Alexander String Quartet’s online performance of Joseph Haydn’s Seven Last Words of Christ on April 2, Good Friday.
+Experience the celebrated Alexander String Quartet’s online performance of Joseph Haydn’s Seven Last Words of Christ for Good Friday.

 Grace Clergy at Home